 Much like rewinding video tapes and pressing *69, gone are the days of piggy banks and cash allowances.
 For modern families, many kids receive their hard-earned allowances digitally.
 But there are a ton of different payment apps out there, so figuring out the best, safest, and least stressful way for your family to do it can be a challenge.
-To help you out, we researched the top options and polled the parents on our team to find out what actually works.
+To help you out, we researched the top options of cash apps for kids and polled the parents on our team to find out what actually works.
 Let’s get into it!

-What Exactly Are Payment Apps?
+What Are Payment Apps, Really?